 You don’t get to be the Dark Knight without spending a lot of time in the dark.
 Bruce Wayne has been through an awful lot, so it’s no surprise he has trouble sleeping at night — but without proper rest, there’s no way to keep your wits so razor sharp.

-Check out all the Shutterstock assets Ryan used in his illustrations in our RxMen lightbox »
+Check out all the Shutterstock assets used in these illustrations in our RxMen lightbox »